Employee Vs. Independent Contractor?

 15. Significant Investment

-If the worker invests in facilities that are used in performing services that
+If the worker invests in facilities that are used in

-maintenance costs.
-Lack of investment in facilities indicates dependence on the
+ongoing overhead or maintenance costs.
+Lack of investment in facilities

-service recipient for such facilities, and accordingly, the existence of an
+indicates dependence on the service recipient for such facilities, and

 EMPLOYEE